Securing Your Web Applications with Amazon CloudFront: Advanced Techniques

 Enabling HTTPS with CloudFront

-• You can use custom SSL certificates or leverage AWS Certificate Manager (ACM) to provision and manage SSL certificates easily.
+- You can use custom SSL certificates or rely on AWS Certificate Manager (ACM) to provision and manage SSL certificates easily.

 4. Origin Access Identity (OAI)